 What is incense used for?

-Incense is most commonly used for reducing stress, enhancing meditation and prayer, and for cleansing environments.
+Incense is most commonly used for reducing stress, enhancing meditation and prayer, and cleansing environments.